Hungreeee/Resume-Screening-RAG-Pipeline/README.md

 In addition to the original RAG pipeline, the deployed chatbot utilizes certain techniques to be more suitable for real-world use cases:

 - Chat history access: The LLM is fed with the entire conversation and the (latest) retrieved documents for every message, allowing it to perform follow-up tasks.
 - Query classification: The LLM checks whether the query contains a job description to toggle RAG on/off.
-The system only performs RAG when an appropriate query is fed.
-Otherwise, it is directly fed with the chat history to address follow-up queries.
+The system only performs RAG when a suitable query is fed.
+Otherwise, it is directly fed with the chat history to address follow-up prompts.
-- Small-to-Big retrieval: Retrieve documents with text chunks.
-Augment generator with full-text documents.
+- Small-to-Big retrieval: The retrieval process is performed using text chunks for efficiency.
+The retrieved chunks are then traced back to their original full-text documents to augment the LLM generator, allowing the generator to receive the complete context of the resumes.

 **Tech stacks:**
 - `langchain`, `openai`, `huggingface`: RAG pipeline and chatbot construction.